mconlon17/organization-ontology/docs/source/associations.rst

 Additional roles and properties are available to assert other associations between organizations and people.

+**has_member/ member_of** can be used to assert a person is a member of an organization.  **person_member_role** and **person_member_grantor_role** can be used as in `Figure 5`_ to assert that a person has a member role in an organization granted by the organization.
+A membership denotes the association.

+.. sidebar::  Persons are not Organizations

+  Separate object properties are used to represent associations between organizations and other organizations, and associations between persons and organizations.
+Separate roles and entities are used to represent person roles in memberships and organizational roles in memberships.
+Separate entities are used to describe a membership of an organization in another organization, and a membership of a person in an organization.

 **has_associate / associate_of** can be used to assert a person is an associate of an organization.  **organizational_associate_role** and **organizational_associate_grantor_role** can be used as in `Figure 5`_ to assert